CourtlandGentry/CF-Park/README.md

     1. Deploy CF template, access https://<Elastic IP assigned>:443
     2. For troubleshooting, you can check the logs at /root/dsm/ >> install.log & dbinstall.log

-# aws-cfp-LinuxDSA.yml
+# Deep Security Agent
-    This template deploys a Linux Server with DSA installed
+    The following templates deploys an EC2 instance with DSA installed

+    aws-cfp-Linux-DSA.yml        -  AMZLinux, RHEL, CentOS, Ubuntu, SUSE, Kali aws-cfp-Windows-DSA.yml      -  Windows Server 2019, 2016, 2012R2, 2008R2, 2003

     Pre-req:
-    You need to make sure that a DSA Package is imported in DSM You need to specify DSM host/ip address in the CF Parameter
+     You need to make sure that a DSA Package is imported in DSM You need to specify DSM host/ip address in the CF parameters

-# aws-cfp-WindowsDSA.yml
+# For Cloud One - Workload Security Agent
-    This template deploys a Windows Server with DSA installed
+    The following templates deploys an EC2 instance with DSA installed

-    Pre-req:
-    You need to make sure that a DSA Package is imported in DSM You need to specify DSM host/ip address in the CF Parameter
+    aws-cfp-Linux-C1WS.yml        -  AMZLinux, RHEL, CentOS, Ubuntu, SUSE, Kali aws-cfp-Windows-C1WS.yml      -  Windows Server 2019, 2016, 2012R2, 2008R2, 2003

+    Note: Need to specify TenantID and token in the CF parameters